 On January 29, 2013 the Gulf Coast Ecosystem Restoration Council, the body charged with developing and overseeing implementation of a comprehensive plan to help restore the ecosystem and economy of the Gulf Coast region in the wake of the Deepwater Horizon oil spill per the RESTORE Act, released the “Path Forward to Restoring the Gulf Coast: A Proposed Comprehensive Plan”.
 This plan reflects the work done thus far in creating a detailed comprehensive restoration plan.

-On August 28, the Gulf Coast Ecosystem Restoration Council voted to adopt the “Initial Comprehensive Plan: Restoring the Gulf Coast’s Ecosystem and Economy,” which outlines recovery efforts, both ecological and financial, for the Gulf region in the wake of the 2010 Deepwater Horizon oil spill.
+On August 28, 2013, the Gulf Coast Ecosystem Restoration Council voted to adopt the “Initial Comprehensive Plan: Restoring the Gulf Coast’s Ecosystem and Economy,” which outlines recovery efforts, both ecological and financial for the Gulf.
 The plan establishes the general types of projects to be targeted by the Council, including approaches that can help repair habitat degradation and ensure the health and sustainability of recreational fishing throughout the Gulf for generations to come.

-In 2013, ASA, along with the Theodore Roosevelt Conservation Partnership, the Center for Coastal Conservation and the Coastal Conservation Association, convened a series of five workshops in the Gulf region focusing on further identifying the recreational fishing community’s priorities for Gulf restoration.
-A report summarizing recommendations produced by the workshops is expected to be released later in 2013.
+ASA, along with the Theodore Roosevelt Conservation Partnership (TRCP), the Center for Coastal Conservation and the Coastal Conservation Association, convened a series of five workshops in the Gulf region focusing on further identifying the recreational fishing community’s priorities for Gulf restoration.
+TRCP released a report in late 2013 summarizing recommendations from the workshops.